EfeBanks/store-app/README.md

 This runs on your browser on port 3000
 Or type: http://localhost:3000 to view it on your browser.

-# To build
+To build
 Run: npm run build

-To build the app for production to the 'build' folder.
+This builds the app for production to the 'build' folder.
 It correctly bundles React in production mode and optimizes the build for the best performance ready to be deployed.

 ## My Thought Process
 Firstly, I carefully read and studied the task given to understand the project requirement.